oktaytuncay/Kubernetes/kubernetes.md

 **<span style="color:green">Declarative Example:</span>**

 For the declarative approach, we can create a definition file.
-In the same way as in the pod file; file has apiVersion, type and metadata.
+In the same way as in the pod file; the file has apiVersion, type, and metadata.
 But here we have data instead of spec.
 Let's say the file is named config-map.yaml.

 ```properties
 apiVersion: v1